 In a jurisdiction with the water supply logistics faced by South Australia, some crosssubsidies are inevitable under a Statewide pricing approach.
-The key to adherence to CoAG principles is ensuring that the cross-subsidies are transparent.
+The key to adherence to the 1994 CoAG pricing principles is ensuring that the cross-subsidies are transparent.

-In the NCP water reform assessment framework, NCC states that in setting prices for water, the requirements for water businesses are:
+In the NCP water reform assessment framework, NCC stated that in setting prices for water, the requirements for water businesses are: